By: Shayne Prinsloo

 - Sighter dips or straightens suddenly

-Feel cues
+Feel Cues

-- Pressure builds for a moment
+- Pressure builds briefly

 - The drift goes light unexpectedly